San Antonio Car Accident Lawyer

 How is Fault Determined in a Texas Car Accident?

 The answer is no, Texas is actually a “fault” state, which means the at-fault party is financially responsible for the injured person’s injuries and damages.

-The party at fault may have to pay economic damages (such as medical expenses and property damage), non-economic damages (such as pain and suffering), and punitive damages.
+The party at fault may have to pay economic damages (such as medical expenses and property damage), non-economic damages (such as pain and suffering, loss of consortium), and punitive damages.